FAQ's

 The BCLA insurance provided is a generic insurance package that all sport organizations provide.
 Your registration fee includes the costs of insurance.
 This insurance is Extended Medical Insurance, not basic health care insurance.
 All BC residents carry their own basic BC Medical Insurance.
 As well, there is $5 Million Liability insurance coverage, and $1 Million Executive Liability insurance coverage.

-All coaches and referees will be certified at a clinic prior to season start.
-All coaching and referee/umpire programs will follow the Canadian Lacrosse Association standards.
+All coaches and referees will be trained at a clinic prior to season start.
+All coaching and referee/umpire programs will follow the Lacrosse Canada standards.
 Anyone with or without a lacrosse background is welcome to apply for a coaching or assistant coaching position.
 People with previous experience coaching basketball or hockey will find it easy adjusting to the game of lacrosse.
 New referees/umpires and referees/umpires from other sports are always welcome to join.

 Lacrosse has long been referred to as the fastest game on two feet.
 The sport is characterized by intense action, strategy, finesse and power.
 To make long looping passes at one end of the floor or field and short bullet like shots at the other end; to catch a pass over the shoulder while running at full stride; to hit the top corner at the net while in full flight; or to stop a shot aimed low through a maze of players requires a range of skills unsurpassed in any other sport.
 The promotion of speed, stamina, sportsmanship and team play in lacrosse provides excellent cross training for other sports like hockey, basketball and soccer.
 The wide-open nature of the game makes it a very good spectator sport.

-here are three forms of lacrosse: Box, Field and Inter-Lacrosse.
+There are six forms of lacrosse: Box, Field, Women's Field, Sixes, Wheelchair Lacrosse and Inter-Lacrosse.
 Box Lacrosse, which is similar to hockey and basketball, is the most common form played in Canada.
 Six players per team compete on an arena floor with three periods of play.
 Men’s/Boys Field Lacrosse is more common internationally.
 Ten players per side compete on a 100 metre by 55-metre field with four quarters of play.
 Girl’s/Women’s Field Lacrosse is a quick, free flowing game which is easy to understand and watch.
 The game is played on a field 100m x 55m with 12 players aside on the field.
 A full roster is 16-20 players.
+Sixes is a new hybrid version of Field Lacrosse and Box Lacrosse and is played on a grass field.
+Wheelchair Lacrosse is played in gyms and arenas.
+Players of all abilities are welcome to try.
 Co-Ed Inter-lacrosse may by played indoors or out and is aimed at younger aged players, often being played in the school system.
 It uses a softer ball and plastic sticks and encourages fitness, fair play, cooperation and safety.

 Definitely not!
 Many of the infractions that are accepted in the professional league would result in a penalty and/or suspension in ANY minor lacrosse association (example, slashing and cross checking).
 The BC Lacrosse Association stresses fun, fair play and a safe playing environment.

 Crosschecking in box lacrosse is legal in the higher age groups but not to the degree that you see on television.
 Players are taught to use their sticks to push or steer their opponent away from the primary scoring area, prevent them from getting a good shot on net, make a bad pass or to simply drop the ball.
 Referees are directed to strictly enforce rules regarding illegal crosschecks.
-Note: There is no checking at all in the Mini Tyke and Tyke divisions.
-In mini tyke and tyke, the emphasis is on passing, catching, shooting, equal play, fairness and most of all FUN!
+Note: There is no checking at all in the U7 and U9.
+In U7 and U9, the emphasis is on passing, catching, shooting, equal play, fairness and most of all FUN!

 Box Lacrosse programs start in April or May and end in late June, with Provincials in July or early August.
 Players will have at least one game and one practice a week.
 Games and practices will be held throughout the week.
 Dates and times will vary depending on the area.